benroose/eecs_ansible_service_deployments/mariadb_service/README.md

 ### Notes

   - Private network IP addresses are used for all cross-instance communication (e.g. mySQL communication, MySQL master/slave replication).
 It is assumed the private network is secure, so port specific firewalls and mySQL privileges allow for access by any host within this private network.
-  - Since a private network is used, all external Ansible connections to hosts via SSH must proxy through the public IP address of the Apache/phpMyAdmin server instance.
+  - Since a private network is used, all external Ansible connections into hosts via SSH must proxy through the public IP address of the Apache/phpMyAdmin server instance.
 The custom SSH proxyjump can be configured in `ansible.cfg` and `inventories/openstack/ssh.cfg`.
   - OpenStack security group `ingress web wsu net` (defined in heat templates as `sg_ingress_web`) and the `phpmyadmin_allow_access_ip` variable in `playbooks/www/vars.yml` are used to control external HTTP access into the Apache/phpMyAdmin server instance.
   - OpenStack security group `ingress ssh wsu limited net` (defined in heat templates as `sg_ingress_ssh`) is used to control external SSH/Ansible access into the Apache/phpMyAdmin server instance and for proxyjumping to the internal instances.